rpatil524/fence/docs/usersync.md

 # Usersync

-Usersync is a script that parses user access information from multiple sources (user.yaml files, dbGaP user authorization "telemetry" files AKA whitelists) and keeps users' access to Gen3 resources up to date by updating the Fence and Arborist databases.
+Usersync is a script that parses user access information from multiple sources (user.yaml files, dbGaP user authorization "telemetry" files AKA whitelists, GA4GH Visas) and keeps users' access to Gen3 resources up to date by updating the Fence and Arborist databases.